 Other developed nations, being more dependent on OPEC oil, took more seriously the threat of an Arab oil embargo and trade boycott, and had stopped supplying Israel with munitions.

 As a result, Israel was totally dependent on the United States for military resupply, and particularly sensitive to anything that might endanger that relationship.

-After Meir made her decision. at 10:15am she met with US ambassador Kenneth Keating in order to inform the United Stated that Israel did not intend to preemptively start a war, and asked that US efforts be directed at preventing war.
+After Meir made her decision. at 10:15 am she met with US ambassador Kenneth Keating in order to inform the United States that Israel did not intend to preemptively start a war, and asked that US efforts be directed at preventing war.

 An electronic telegram with Keating's report on the meeting was sent to the US at 16:33 GMT (6:33 pm local time).

 A message arrived later from United States Secretary Henry Kissinger saying "Don't preempt".